-Let’s find ourselves in California.
+Let’s find ourselves with a California eco-itinerary.
 With a bevy of national parks and forests, California offers ample opportunities for family ecotourism adventurers to enjoy one last end-of-summer weekend mountain biking, hiking, and whitewater rafting.
 Besides the option of taking the Amtrak train or driving a hybrid vehicle, you may want to consider a sustainable Undiscovered Country bicycle tour through the Pacific Coast, Redwoods, and Mountain parts of California.
 Tours include lodging, dining, local sightseeing, luggage transfer, small group sizes and all the nature and breathtaking scenery you can take in along the way.

 Suggested family ecotour itinerary:

 - Joshua Tree National Park – with an unusual diversity of ecosystems resulting in many species of plants, birds, and desert animals, a visit to Joshua Tree is a feast for the senses.
 The park offers volunteer programs as well as many activities including guided ranch tours, birding (look for the roadrunner, Phainopepla, mockingbird, verdin, cactus wren, rock wren, mourning dove, Le Conte’s thrasher, and Gambel’s quail), horseback riding, self-guided nature walks, and rock climbing.
 Some campsites such as Black Rock and Indian Cove are available by reservation while other campgrounds are on a first-come, first served basis.